-CakePHP is a PHP framework that support version 4 and above.
-It is easy to learn with fast and flexible templating.
+For the folks who are on the lookout for a pretty simple PHP framework, CakePHP appears to be a fairly good choice.
+It supports version 4 and above and is quite easy to learn with fast and flexible templating.
 The integrated CRUD (create, read, update and delete) is a handy feature in CakePHP for your database interaction.
-It also has various built-in feature for security, email, session, cookie and request handling.
+Furthermore, CakePHP also has various built-in features for security, email, session, cookie and request handling.

-FuelPHP is a PHP framework that written in PHP 5.3, and to be able to use you also need to use the same version of PHP or above.
+FuelPHP is a PHP framework that was written in PHP 5.3.
+So, ensure that you are running the PHP 5.3 or later.
 It uses a Cascading File System inspired by Kohana.
-Main features are A URL routing system, RESTful implementation, HMVC implementation, template parsing, form and data validation, ORM (Object Relational Mapper), vulnerability protection and caching system.
-The community driven approach makes it as a flexible, modular and extensible framework.
+Some of my favorite features of this PHP frame are the URL routing system, RESTful implementation, HMVC implementation, template parsing, form and data validation, ORM (Object Relational Mapper), vulnerability protection and caching system.
+Being community-driven, FuelPHP is also flexible, modular and extensible framework.

 14. Simple PHP Framework